Last Review Date: July 1, 2018

 - 34% of donated blood helps patients with cancer and blood diseases, 19% other causes of anaemia, 18% surgical patients including open heart surgery and burns, 13% other medical problems including heart, stomach and kidney disease, 10% orthopaedic patients including fractures and joint replacements, 4% obstetrics including pregnant women, new mothers and young children and 2% to trauma including road accidents.

 All of Australia's blood donors are voluntary and unpaid.
-Australia is also one of a handful of countries which is self-sufficient in the supply of fresh blood and components.
+Australia is also one of a handful of countries which is self-sufficient in the supply of fresh blood and most blood components.
 Another factor that contributes to Australia having one of the safest blood supply systems in the world are the regulations by which eligibility to give blood is determined.